 Homeland Security says that it has no real evidence to suggest that these threats will be carried out.
 "We are still analyzing the credibility of these statements, but at this time there is no credible intelligence to indicate an active plot against movie theaters within the United States," the department says in an email to Variety.

 The film premiered in Los Angeles last week, and the LAPD says that it will be increasing security around theaters throughout the holidays.
 "We take those threats very seriously and we will take extra precautions during the holidays and at theaters," LAPD chief Charlie Beck tells The Wrap.
+Hours after the threats were published, and after Sony said it "wouldn't object" to movie theaters pulling their showings of the movie, Landmark Theatres made the decision to cancel The Interview's New York premiere.

 North Korea has denied involvement